sher85/hctax-web-scrapper/README.md

 To run the scraper, use the following command:

+node index.js

 This will scrape the website and save the data to a SQLite database.
 If the database file does not exist, it will be created.

 ## Project Structure

 -   `scraper/scraper.js` - Contains the function for scraping the website.
 -   `database/createDB.js` - Contains the function for creating the SQLite database.
 -   `database/database.js` - Contains the functions for working with the SQLite database.
 -   `index.js` - The main file that runs the scraper and saves the data to the database.

 ## License